CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-email-datarequest.md

-# REST API: POST/GET email data request
+# REST API: POST email data request

 With this method you can post a request to collect all data available about an email address, apart from the profile/subprofile information.
 If we